About This Station

 The weather side of the site became too large so I thought it was time to move it to it's own domain and server, creating www.hebwx.co.uk that you see now.

-The station is located in the village of Flesherin, near Tiumpan Head on the Eye Peninsula (or Point, as it's known locally), about 10 miles east of the main town, Stornoway.
+The station is located in the village of Flesherin, near Tiumpan Head on the Eye Peninsula (or Point, as it's known locally), about 10 miles east of Stornoway.

 There is a Boltek StormTracker Lightning detector connected to the computer using Nexstorm software that registers any lightning strikes within a 750 mile radius.
 The data for the lightning detector is also made available to various websites that produce triangulated lightning data to better identify the exact location of thunderstorms around Europe.